huffgabe/mpv-scripts/README.md

 ### Changes:
 * Some srt files have whitespace after the timestamps.
 The original script would fail to parse these.
+* Removed reading practice mode.

 ### Todo:
 * Support changes to the sub delay.
 * Load sub files that don't have the same name as the video file.
-* Strip out reading comprehension mode.
 * Have a better way of stripping whitespace.
 * Add messages when e.g. subtitle fail to load instead of failing silently.
 * User-configurable subtitle padding.